-Are non sure non ment to

-Are you sure you want to clear all lines off top?
-Yes
+Are you sure you want to Yes clear all lines off top?

-NO

 Figure 8.14.
 Affirmation window for Clear Line Off Top

 When we discussed the Handshake concept, we said that the Mac can send a signal to the remote computer to stop it from sending data.
 When Handshaking is in effect, the Stop Scrolling command will send that message.
 To continue sending data, pull down the Commands menu and select Start Scrolling.